-The bill authorizes public entities, such as sheriffs and local police departments, to contract with nonpublic K-12 schools (including private, church, parochial, and home-schooling entities) to provide school resource officers under specific conditions.
-It stipulates that these contracts can only be approved if school resource officer services are available to all public schools in the relevant county or municipality.
+The bill authorizes public entities, such as sheriffs and local police departments, to contract with nonpublic K-12 schools to provide school resource officers under specific conditions.
+A nonpublic school is defined as a private, church, parochial, or religious school, including home-schooling entities.
+The bill stipulates that contracts for school resource officers can only be approved if these services are also available to all public schools in the relevant county or municipality.
 Additionally, the nonpublic school must fully reimburse the public entity for all costs associated with the school resource officers, including salary and benefits.
-The bill also requires nonpublic schools to maintain occurrence-based liability insurance that meets or exceeds the coverage of the public entity involved.

 Statutes affected: